Uberspace/django_aetos/README.rst

         # ... your other patterns ...
     ]

-Then, add your own metrics.
-To do this, listen for the `collect_metrics` signal.
+Then, add your own metrics by listening for the `collect_metrics` signal.
 Refer to [the django docs](https://docs.djangoproject.com/en/dev/topics/signals/) on details how to do this.